 - Uploads image directly from browser cache

-Can you add SFTP support?
+Can you add feature XYZ?

 I'm having problems with my FTP uploads, can you help?

 First, note that Rehost Image uploads in Passive mode only at the moment, but this should not be an issue because the vast majority of FTP servers accept that.
-If you're stuck with a server that only supports active mode, open up a feature request.

 Anyway, I think by now I have all the FTP bugs ironed out, but it's possible more may crop up.
 Different FTP servers send down commands differently so it's hard for me to test against every one.
 If you are having difficulties uploading to an FTP server